Author Archives: Jack Rawlins

 Bristlecone pine

 There is much confusion among sources about how much of White Mountain Road is paved.
 The answer is: for 10 miles, to the Shulman Grove Visitor Center.
-The road continues on for miles and miles, but becomes dirt a few feet past the Center.
+The road continues on past the Center for miles and miles, but becomes dirt a few feet past it.

 Near the top of White Mountain Road

-The last 4 miles, from here to the end of the road, is a truly extraordinary, and potentially terrifying, stretch of riding.
-The road clings to the open sidehill, constantly climbing steeply and serpentining back and forth, with a 5,000-ft drop on your L side and no thought of a guard rail.
+These last 3 miles, from here to the end of the road, are truly extraordinary.
+The road clings to the open sidehill, serpentining back and forth, with a 5,000-ft drop on your L side and no thought of a guard rail.
 This is a good time to ask yourself, Do I really want to come down this thing?
 If not, turn around.
 I wouldn’t do it without disc brakes, at a minimum.
 Remember, on the ride up you’re on the inside lane, on the descent you’re on the outside—much scarier.

 Ride to the Shulman Visitor Center.
 It’s a classic Visitor Center, full of all the information you could possibly want about bristlecone pines, the oldest living things on earth.
 It’s spanking clean, because the old Visitor Center burned to the ground not long ago and was rebuilt.
 There are three loop hiking trails, and you will need to walk at least 1/4 mile on one of them to see any good pines—(ironically) the bristlecone pines around the Visitor Center are too healthy to take on the famous gnarly look we all think of when we think “Bristlecone pine,” because they’re in too protected a spot.
 Bristlecone pines need abuse to get gnarly.
 So come prepared to do a bit of walking.